sjkim2357/data_science/README.md

 # Sung's data science project repository

 ## _Introduction_
-- This repository includes various data science projects written in Python, R (including R shiny), and CSS.
+- This repository includes various data science projects written in Python, R, and CSS.
 - All datasets for the projects are in the dataset folder.
+- Some projects exist in their published format, e.g., academic journals, R Shiny apps, and web apps.

 ## _Objective_
 - Some projects are for analysis and research, and others are for educational purposes.